eth-cscs/cug25-uenv/slides/paper/slides.md

 **AIM** How can C2SM become more resiliant, and take control of providing support?
 **AIM** How can MCH take more control of their pro

+---

+# uenv build service

+These components can be mixed and matched

+`uenv build recipe target`

+deploys to `service::`

+* communities using to build their own
+* cscs staff building one-off

+---

+# uenv use cases

+* mch
+* jupyter